 IDR Comparison Chart

-Applications for SAVE, other IDR plans, and loan consolidation are all temporarily unavailable on studentaid.gov.
-However, you can still submit a PDF application to your loan servicer by uploading it to your servicer’s website, or mailing it to them.
-If you apply to SAVE, expect a delay in processing.
+Applications for SAVE, other IDR plans, and loan consolidation are available on http://studentaid.gov.
+You can also submit a PDF application to your loan servicer by uploading it to your servicer’s website, or mailing it to them.
+Expect a delay in processing times.
 The Education Department recommends checking its website for updates – there is no processing time estimate available. |

 Plan |